DavoCoder/ai-lab/README.md

 - Create a .env file in the root folder
 - Use the .env_example file to get the environment variables needed
-- Fill out the environment variables with your OpenAI key and Anthropic key
+- Fill out the environment variables with your local paths
 - CHROMA_PERSIST_DIR_PATH is a local directory path to create the ChromaDB
 - KNOWLEDGE_ARTICLES_DIR_PATH is a local directory path to get Documents for creating embeddings for the ChromaDB.
 Files supported .txt
 - METADATA_FILE_PATH is a local file path to store hash maps for identifying changes in the knowledge base article dir and files